 Additional material for use with this book is available below.
 More material will be added later.

-Introduction to Compiler Design is published by Springer Verlag, and is now in its second edition.
-A third edition is coming out December 2023.
+Introduction to Compiler Design is published by Springer Verlag, and is now in its third edition (since December 2023).

 Read more at Springer Verlag's page.